 Courtesy of KKAA

-Ace Hotel Group partnered with NTT Urban Development Corporation and architect Kengo Kuma to design Ace Hotel Kyoto, opening winter 2019.
+Ace Hotel Group partnered with NTT Urban Development Corporation and architect Kengo Kuma to design Ace Hotel Kyoto, opening spring 2020.

-The acclaimed designer of Tokyo’s 2020 Olympic stadium is reimagining the historic ShinPuhKan building in Central Kyoto as a gorgeous 213-room hotel, opening in 2019.
+The acclaimed designer of Tokyo’s 2020 Olympic stadium is reimagining the historic ShinPuhKan building in Central Kyoto as a gorgeous 213-room hotel, opening spring 2020.

 Article continues below advertisement

 Kyoto is renowned for its peaceful gardens, Shinto shrines, and dynamic, design-oriented architecture (both traditional and modern).
 The Japanese city has long attracted creatives—everyone from David Bowie to Steve Jobs—seeking a culturally rich destination in which to relax, recharge, and source inspiration.
-So when the design-oriented Ace Hotel announced plans to open its first-ever Japanese outpost in Kyoto next year, the development was a natural fit.
+So when the design-oriented Ace Hotel announced plans to open its first-ever Japanese outpost in Kyoto, the development was a natural fit.

 According to a statement released by Ace Hotel Group, the new hotel will be an effort to marry “innovation with historic preservation.”
 The building that will house the Ace, originally designed by one of Japan’s great modern architects, Tetsuro Yoshida, served as the Kyoto Central Telephone Office in the mid-1920s.
 Its current reimagining as Ace Hotel Kyoto is a collaboration among Ace Hotel Group, NTT Urban Development Corporation, and Kengo Kuma—an esteemed architect renowned for his minimalist work, including the Nagasaki Prefectural Art Museum and the forthcoming Olympic Stadium for the Tokyo 2020 Games.

-When it opens in winter 2019, Ace Hotel Kyoto’s design will take cues from the city’s deep-rooted cultural history, incorporating quality craftsmanship and appreciation for nature into the building’s layout and overall feel—an approach in line with the treasured brand’s reverence for incorporating specific, hyper-local elements into each hotel’s design.
+When it opens in spring 2020, Ace Hotel Kyoto’s design will take cues from the city’s deep-rooted cultural history, incorporating quality craftsmanship and appreciation for nature into the building’s layout and overall feel—an approach in line with the treasured brand’s reverence for incorporating specific, hyper-local elements into each hotel’s design.

 Japan has been the object of our affection, the place we’ve thought about since before Ace was a thing.
 Ace Hotel Kyoto will be designed in part by world-renowned architect Kengo Kuma to be a place in honest dialogue with the city’s past and future legends. pic.twitter.com/hDxtKMxUYH— Ace Hotel Kyoto (@acehotelkyoto) April 6, 2018